smxi/inxi/README.txt

 current inxi, it's just old, and lacking in bug fixes and features.
 For pre 2.9 versions, it's also significantly slower, and with fewer features.

-inxi is 'rolling release' software, just like Debian Sid, Gentoo, or Arch Linux are rolling release GNU/Linux distributions, with no 'release points'.

 Your distro not updating inxi ever, then failing to show something that is fixed in current inxi is not a bug, and please do not post it here.
 File the issue with your distro, not here.
 Updating inxi in a package pool will NEVER